SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Method

 For SPFSplatV2-L, we adopt the VGGT architecture, which alternates between intra-frame and inter-frame attention.
 Different from MASt3R’s asymmetric design, the decoder here is unified across all views, which can be expressed as:

 for $i = 1, \dots, B$, where $B$ is the number of decoder blocks, and $K$ follows the same definition as in SPFSplatV2.

-Overall, the masked multi-view decoder achieves three key advantages: (i) it preserves generalization to novel viewpoints by strictly preventing target-specific information from contaminating the Gaussian representation, (ii) it significantly reduces computational overhead by avoiding redundant forward passes, and (iii) it eliminates inconsistent context pose estimates, thereby improving geometric alignment.
+Overall, the masked multi-view decoder achieves three key advantages: (i) it preserves generalization to novel viewpoints by strictly preventing target-specific information from contaminating the Gaussian representation, (ii) it significantly reduces computational overhead by avoiding redundant forward passes, and (iii) it predicts 3D geometry and target poses from a unified decoder representation, thereby improving pose-geometry alignment and reducing pose drift.
 Together, these improvements lead to more efficient and stable training, as well as more accurate reconstructions.

 \textit{Gaussian Prediction Heads:} Following~\cite{smart2024splatt3r, ye2025noposplat}, we employ two DPT-based heads~\cite{ranftl2021dpt} to infer Gaussian parameters.
 The first head processes decoder tokens of context views and predicts 3D coordinates for each pixel, defining Gaussian centers.
 The second head estimates rotation, scale, opacity, and SH coefficients for each Gaussian primitive.